guidoism/craft-of-text-editing/README.md

-# craft-of-text-editing
+# The Craft of Text Editing

-(Attempts) at an implementation from that book
+(Attempts) at an implementation from the book: [The Craft of Text Editing - or - Emacs for the Modern World](https://www.finseth.com/craft/) by Craig A. Finseth.